computational-expression/lab02/README.md

 ## The Lab Challenge: Smart Light Controller

-You'll use Python programming concepts to control actual hardware.
+You will use Python programming concepts to control actual hardware.

 **Your Tasks:**
 - Edit `src/light_controller.py` to complete the smart light controller